menchelab/CartoGRAPHs/README.md

 ## **ABOUT CARTOGRAPHS**

-CartoGRAPHs is a python package to generate two- and three-dimensional layouts of networks in python.
+CartoGRAPHs is a python package to generate two- and three-dimensional layouts of networks using python.
-Here you will find jupyter notebooks to use this package and our method of visualizing different network characteristics, using feature modulation and dimensionality reduction to generate interactive visualizations.
+Here you will find jupyter notebooks to use our method of visualizing different network characteristics using feature modulation and dimensionality reduction techniques.

 To get a first glance on the framework, we provide a Quickstarter Notebook with an examplary graph.
 Additionally one can dive deeper into real world networks, with our other Notebooks focusing on the Protein Protein Interaction Network.